-With "Farewell," her heart half bursting, she bade meed leave her, and I, fond boy, kingly power deerly yearn to winn-dreame of goldene scepters, proud courts, and by and-by a crowne on mine innoced brow.
-Alledged oathe, or any unrighteous rule, should never from the English throne barre the grand-sonne to Henry the Eight, sonne to Elizabeth ideal lawfull marriage; and by vertue of these rights, in that it is the stile of the eldest sonne of England's Soveraigne, no lesse then that of the Prince of Wales is my proper title.
+With "Farewell," her heart half bursting, she bade mee leave her, and I, fond boy, kingly power deerly yearn t' winn-dreame of goldene scepters, prou' courts, and by-and-by a crowne on mine innoce't brow.
+Alledg'd oathe, or any unrighteous rule, sho'ld never from the English throne barre the grand-sonne to Henry th' Eight, sonne to Elizabeth i' lawfull marriage; and by vertue of these rights, in that it is the stile of the eldest sonne o' England's Soveraigne, no lesse then that of the Prince o' Wales is my proper title.